 There's nothing better than the smell of a proper French quiche Lorraine baking in the oven.
 I can never wait to get my hands on it!

-The French don't really have pies like the British but they do have quiche!
+The French don't really have pies like the British, but they do have quiche.
 The combination of eggs and milk with tasty fillings, all encased in melt in the mouth pastry, is one of my favourite comfort foods.

 It's so easy to buy a ready made quiche in the shops, but there is nothing better than the smell of cheese and pastry baking together, when you are making your own.
 Chances are that you already have the basic ingredients to hand, so it's easy to throw this dish together, without dashing to the shops.

-For some people pastry, (also known as a pie crust), can be scary to make, and by all means please use a store bought sheet of readymade pastry if time is really short.
+For some people, pastry, (also known as a pie crust), can be scary to make, and by all means please use a store bought sheet of readymade pastry if time is really short.
 However, once you have made the pastry, with my step by step instructions, it has so many other uses.

-I've also included instructions on making baking it blind.
+baking it blind.
 This is essential for larger tarts, if the filling is quite liquid.
 There is nothing worse than soggy pastry that is not cooked properly.

 And, of course, there are plenty of ideas for filling variations including vegetarian quiche.